1937 Indian provincial elections: North West Frontier Province

 In the overwhelmingly Muslim majority North-West Frontier Province, Congress won 19 out of 50 seats and was able, with minor party support, to form a ministry.
 Due to the Congress' initial refusal to form government, the governor Sir George Cunningham sworn in Sahibzada Abdul Qayyum of the Muslim Independent Party as the Chief Minister on 1 April.
-Five months later, the Congress laid claims to government formation & Khan Abdul Jabbar Khan, (brother of Bacha Khan) was sworn in.
+Five months later, the Congress laid claims to government formation & Khan Abdul Jabbar Khan was sworn in.
 The assembly convened under the chairmanship of Malik Khuda Baksh Khan.